The Elder Scrolls III: Morrowind: Development

 In a break from standard industry practice, Bethesda decided to publish its strategy guide in-house, rather than contracting it out to a third-party publisher like BradyGames or Prima Games.
 The decision resulted from a belief among Bethesda staff that they believed in and understood Morrowind more than any external agency and deserved more royalties than were commonly rewarded.
 Bethesda hired Peter Olafson, a noted game journalist and friend of the company, and they began work on the guide in January 2002, four months before release.
 The resulting product, Morrowind Prophecies Strategy Guide, sold over 200,000 copies as of September 24, 2003.
 Although the royalties from most third-party game publishers approach 25% to 30% only infrequently, Bethesda managed a 70% profit margin on their own.
-In spite of this success, Bethesda decided to allow Prima Games to publish the "official" game guide for the release of The Elder Scrolls IV: Oblivion.

 Audio

 Morrowind's soundtrack was composed by Jeremy Soule, a video game composer whose previous soundtracks for Total Annihilation and Icewind Dale had earned some acclaim from the gaming press.
 In a Bethesda press release, Soule stated that the "epic quality" of the Elder Scrolls series was "particularly compatible with the grand, orchestral style of music" that Soule enjoys composing "the most".
 Outside Bethesda press releases, some have criticized Morrowind's soundtrack.
 In their reviews of the game, both GameSpot and GameSpy criticized the length of the game's soundtrack and praised its general production quality.
 In the words of GameSpot's Greg Kasavin: "The very first time you boot up Morrowind, you'll be treated to a memorable, stirring theme filled with soaring strings and booming percussion.
 You'll proceed to hear it literally every five minutes or so during play."
 Soule was aware of the problem and chose to create a soft and minimalist score so as not to wear out players' ears.